Education

 Curriculum of the Stony Brook Fellowship in Clinical Informatics

 The CI Fellowship curriculum is designed to prepare the fellows for a real world leadership role in the field of Informatics.
-The experience can be tailored to the interests and goals of the individual fellows and lead to a variety of career paths such executive positions such as Chief Medical Information Officer (CMIO), Chief Research Information Officer (CRIO), Population Health & Tele-Health leadership roles, Patient safety, Quality Improvement and Health IT Industry jobs etc.
+The experience can be tailored to the interests and goals of the individual fellows and lead to a variety of career paths such executive positions such as Chief Medical Information Officer (CMIO), Chief Research Information Officer (CRIO), Population Health & Tele-Health leadership roles, Patient safety, Quality Improvement and Health IT Industry jobs.

-Clinical Informatics:
+Clinical Informatics

 Year 1: Organization development, compliance, information technology, and clinician and patient user experience.